Heyuan

 The city includes many rainforests and the largest lake in Guangdong: Xinfengjiang Reservoir.
 The literal meaning of the city's name is "origin of the river".
 It has recently been officially titled as the "Hometown of the Dinosaur in China", due to the thousands of dinosaur egg fossils that have been unearthed in its vicinity.

 Geography

-Heyuan is located in the north-east region of Guangdong, upper reach of Dong River at its confluence with the Xinfeng River.
-Its latitude spans 23° 10'–24° 50' N, and longitude 114° 13'–115° 35' E. It borders Huizhou to the south, Ganzhou (Jiangxi) to the north, Meizhou to the east and Shaoguan to the west.
+Heyuan is located in the northeastern region of Guangdong, in the upper reaches of the Dong River at its confluence with the Xinfeng River.
+Its latitude spans 23° 10'–24° 47' N, and longitude 114° 14'–115° 36' E. It borders Huizhou to the south, Ganzhou (Jiangxi) to the north, Meizhou to the east, and Shaoguan to the west.
 Heyuan is a regional hub that connects the coastal areas of Guangdong and the interior countryside.

 Heyuan is rich in natural resources and fertile land.
 There are 1000 km2 of cultivated land, 13600 km² of hilly land, and 640 km² of water area.
 Many mineral deposits such as iron ore, tungsten, tin, fluorite are found in Heyuan.